UWPCE-PythonCert-ClassRepos/SP_Online_PY210/students/kimc05/README.rst

-Python code for UWPCE-PythonCert class, written by Marie Curie Enrolled 4.28.2020
+Python code for UWPCE-PythonCert class, written by Christine Kim Enrolled 4.28.2020